betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Mocking Private or Protected Methods ##

-You must always put a mock strategy definition (`MOCK_METHOD*`) in a `public:` section of the mock class, regardless of the strategy being mocked being `public`, `protected`, or `private` in the base class.
+You must always put a mock schedulingStrategy definition (`MOCK_METHOD*`) in a `public:` section of the mock class, regardless of the schedulingStrategy being mocked being `public`, `protected`, or `private` in the base class.
 This allows `ON_CALL` and `EXPECT_CALL` to reference the mock function from outside of the mock class.
 (Yes, C++ allows a subclass to change